 If not, then I hope you have a vacuum with an excellent filter.

 I have a Rainbow (I have no idea how the salesman talked me into it) which has a water filter that I love.
 However, I despise lugging it around.

 So I decided to make my life easier that I needed to get a light powerful vacuum that was easy to use and easy to store.

 After doing research, I bought a Shark Rocket and it has made cleaning so much easier!

 Once you rid your home of all the dust, just a little maintenance is all you will need.

-Definitely use these prevention tips because they should help make your home almost DUST-FREE.
+Definitely use these dust prevention tips because they should help make your home almost DUST-FREE.

 I like to work smarter, and not harder.
-Not only will your home look cleaner, you will breath better and even sleep better.
+Not only will your home look cleaner, but you will also breathe better and even sleep better.